Totaal aantal pageviews

 spacing between several frets and in fact was

-not playable in pitch until that moment.
+not playable in pitch till that moment.

 Besides placing a new fingerboard the bridge had to be